shuozhixu/JAP_2025/README.md

-# Vacancy formation energies in refractory metals and alloys
+# Refractory non-dilute random alloys: Vacancy formation energies

 ## Foreword

-The purpose of this project is to calculate the vacancy formation energies in 5 quaternaries, 10 ternaries, 10 binaries, and 5 pure metals.
-The first 15 alloys are shown in Table 1 of [this paper](http://dx.doi.org/10.1016/j.jallcom.2023.170556); note that the quinary, MoNbTaVW, has been studied in another project.
+The purpose of this project is to calculate the vacancy formation energies in 1 quinary, 5 quaternaries, 10 ternaries, 10 binaries, and 5 pure metals.
+The first 16 alloys are shown in Table 1 of [this paper](http://dx.doi.org/10.1016/j.jallcom.2023.170556).
 The 10 binaries are MoNb, MoTa, MoV, MoW, NbTa, NbV, NbW, TaV, TaW, and VW.
 The 5 pure metals are Mo, Nb, Ta, V, and W. All alloys are equal-molar.
-In total, there are 30 metals and alloys, and we will run 1480 VASP calculations, i.e., $5\times 3 = 15$ for pure metals, $5\times 73 = 365$ for quaternaries, $10\times 55 = 550$ for ternaries, and $10\times 55 = 550$ for binaries.
-Based on these simulations, we will obtain $5+5\times 4+10\times 3+10\times 2 = 75$ vacancy formation energies.
-Then we can try training a machine learning model to predict these energies from local chemical compositions.
+In total, there are 31 metals and alloys, and we will run 1530 VASP calculations, i.e., $5\times 2 = 10$ for pure metals, 55 for the quinary, $5\times 73 = 365$ for quaternaries, $10\times 55 = 550$ for ternaries, and $10\times 55 = 550$ for binaries.
+Based on these simulations, we will obtain $5+5+5\times 4+10\times 3+10\times 2 = 80$ vacancy formation energies.

 To run a VASP simulation on OSCER, we need five files: `vasp.batch`, `INCAR`, `KPOINTS`, `POTCAR`, and `POSCAR`.
 The first three files are the same for most simulations (except those for a single ion in a vacuum) in this project, and they can be found in the `common/` directory in this GitHub repository.
 The fourth file, `POTCAR`, can be made from one or more of `POTCAR_Mo`, `POTCAR_Nb`, `POTCAR_Ta`, `POTCAR_V`, and `POTCAR_W`, which can also be found in the `common/` directory in this GitHub repository.
 The last file, `POSCAR`, differs for different types of materials and/or simulations.

 By default, 64 cores are used.
 If needed, we can increase the numbers of nodes and/or cores in `vasp.batch`, then we may want to modify `INCAR` as well.
 It is suggested that `KPAR` is set as the number of nodes while `NCORE` the number of cores per node.

-Note: If you use 64 cores for each job, please make sure not to run more than 6 jobs on the `cm3atou` queue in total at any time, such that other students can also run simulations.
-Feel free to run jobs on other queues if you have access.
-Also, pay attention to the amount of data in your $HOME.
-They can build up quickly.
-Once the data exceeds 20 GB, you won't be able to run anything.
 In addition, it may be wise to figure out how to run those high-throughput simulations automatically, e.g., using [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), as opposed to manually making changes to the files.

 ## Pure metals